National Measures for Wales - Alert Level 4

-New national measures came into effect in Wales on November 9.
+New national measures came into effect in Wales from midnight on 19th December.

-Welsh Government have produced the following Coronavirus regulations: frequently asked questions which provide guidance on how you can keep safe during the outbreak and what rules are in place to protect people.
+Welsh Government have produced the following Alert level 4: frequently asked questions which provide guidance on how you can keep safe and what rules are in place to protect people at alert level 4.

 Self Isolation Payments

 If you have been contacted by NHS Wales Test, Trace, Protect service (TTP) and have been told to self-isolate, you may be entitled to financial support.
-Find out more about Self Isolation Payments here.
+Apply for a Self Isolation Payment here.

 The data can be seen on a map and bar charts, with an animation function that show how this changes over a 10 day period.